How do I file a charge?

 Civil Rights Reporter

 In 2018, the Commissioners of the Ohio Civil Rights Commission created a new honor for Ohioans who embody leadership, achievement, and citizenship, demonstrating these characteristics through work to advance civil rights, equality, and diversity in Ohio.
 Award recipients must demonstrate efforts that are above and beyond the routine efforts to advance civil rights through contributions that benefit the community and include more than one organization or community group, fostering cooperation and collaboration between different entities to reach a single goal.
-The inaugural recipients of the Community Spirit Award are Larry and Donna James.

 Larry James has been at the heart of the Columbus business, legal, civic, and political scene for the last thirty years.
 He is a respected litigator, as well as an advisor to local and national leaders.
 Mr. James is a life member of the Sixth Circuit Judicial Conference, and he has served as General Counsel of the National Fraternal Order of Police since 2001.
 He is also co-founder of the African American Leadership Academy, a member of the Board of Trustees of Kenyon College, the founding and current president of the Lincoln Theatre, and has served sixteen years as the president of the King Arts Complex.